MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 When you read a customer email from external contacts, if you didn't save the email to your CRM, the banner message at the top of the email includes a quick CRM action that you can use to save the email.

-1. Open or compose an email that has at least one external contact.
+1. Open an email that has at least one external contact.
 1. In the banner message, select **Save this email**.
 1. In the **Copilot for Sales** pane, under **Connect to a record**, select the record that you want to connect the meeting to.